Skip to content

 • On RHEL/Ubuntu 20.04, service calls wrapper script /usr/share/xroad/autologin/xroad-autologin-retry.sh which in turn calls autologin.expect

-• Wrapper script handles retries in error situations.
+• Service handles retries in error situations.

 • Service tries to enter the PIN code using script signer-console